ashykitty/catcoder/README.md

 # catcoder
-encode/decode messages into a made up meow language.
+encode/decode messages using a made up meow language

 # how to use
 `meow -e [message]` - to encode
 `meow -d [message]` - to decode